Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Montmartre is the bohemian and artistic part of Paris and a great place to explore on foot.

-Located at the summit of Montmartre, the highest point of Paris is the Basicila of the Sacred Heart, Sacre-Coeur.
-It is not as “fancy” nor does it display as much excess as other styles of architecture in the area.
+Located at the summit of Montmartre, the highest point of Paris is the Basicila of the Sacred Heart, or Sacre-Coeur.

-That being said, there is an incline railway to catch if climbing is too daunting or there are elderly in your group.
-Because of the height, the top of Montmartre affords exceptional views of Paris and her communities and her most famous monuments.
+That said, there is an incline railway to ride if climbing is too daunting or there are elderly in your group.

 The inside of the church is unique, but the views of Paris are easily the best part!
 You will be able to see all of Paris in one panoramic view.